cccbr/runningatower/content/docs/070-RingingChamber/index.md

 *Figure 13: Peal boards at St. Mark, Exeter*

 Tower records of visitors, quarter peals and peals.
 Within churches in the Church of England, these are formally part of the Parish records and should be deposited in Diocesan records.
-Further information can be found in the History and Archive Work Group pages on the CCCBR website.
+Further information can be found from the [History and Archive Work Group](https://cccbr.org.uk/about/workgroups/historical-and-archive/).

 Peal and other commemorative boards, certificates and photographs.
 Are these recorded elsewhere?
-A good idea is to maintain a quality photographic record of these in a separate location.

-Where can peal boards be obtained?
-Putting a board up requires consultation with the tower authorities and an Archdeacons' consultation in a Church of England church.
+It is a good idea to maintain a quality photographic record of these in a separate location.
+There are persons who do produce boards to order, there details are often advertised in the Ringing World and social media.
+Putting up a board in a tower requires consultation with the tower authorities and an Archdeacons' consultation in a Church of England church.

 <img src="Visitors_Book.JPG" alt="drawing" height="250">